-I was making 1-2 trips after work on the way back home and drove for 4-5 hours on Saturdays.
+I was making 1-2 trips after work on the way back home and drove for 4-5 hours on Saturdays in Los Angeles county.
 This was somewhat convenient.
 You can roughly make $100- $200 per week by doing this.

 What did I learn driving for Uber and Lyft?

 I live in Los Angeles county and both Uber and Lyft are very popular here.
 These are the key points that describe Uber Driver: